Emma de Guader, Countess of Norfolk: Marriage

-At Exning in Cambridge, at 1075 she married Ralph de Gael the earl of East Anglia, after his father.
+At Exning in Cambridge, at 1075 Emma married Ralph de Gael the earl of East Anglia, after his father.
 King William I is believed to have opposed the match.
-Some writers believe that William's opposition was possibly due to the fact that uniting two huge estates, and royal lines posed a perceived threat to him, and William I had previously poisoned relatives that stood in his way of the throne.
+Some writers believe that William's opposition was possibly due to the fact that uniting two huge estates and royal lines could be perceived as a threat, noting that he had previously poisoned relatives that stood in his way to the throne.

 Defence of Norwich Castle

-At the "brides ale" or wedding feast, her brother and husband then planned a rebellion against William the Conqueror but were betrayed.
-Her brother was captured and then imprisoned for many years by William I but her husband escaped to Denmark to raise help.
+At the "brides ale" or wedding feast, Emma's brother and husband planned a rebellion against William the Conqueror but were betrayed.
+Her brother was captured and then imprisoned for many years by William but her husband escaped to Denmark to raise help.
 Others who had supported the rebellion were subjected to violence.
-Emma stayed to defend Norwich Castle which was besieged by William I. Despite the odds against her, and those at the castle, she bravely refused to give in to the king's men.
+Emma stayed to defend Norwich Castle which was besieged by William.
+Despite the odds against her, and those at the castle, she bravely refused to give in to the king's men.
 She organised the defense of the town for so long that William eventually had to compromise with her to restore peace.
 Part of the settlement included a safe passage for herself and her troops in exchange for her castle.
 The Countess left for Brittany, where she was joined by her husband.

 Life in Brittany

-She went to live in Brittany with her husband, at their vast inherited estates, including the castles of Wader and Montfort.
+Emma went to live in Brittany with her husband, at their vast inherited estates, including the castles of Wader and Montfort.
 They had at least three children, and her son Raoul II inherited their estates.

 Crusades

-She was an active participant in the first Crusade, she joined the first Crusade in 1096 under Robert Curthose along with her husband and son, Alan.
-Emma died some time after 1096 on the road to Palestine during the First Crusade with her husband.
+Emma was an active participant in the First Crusade, which she joined in 1096 along with her husband and her son Alan; they served under Robert Curthose.
+Emma died some time after 1096 on the road to the Holy Land.

-Emma's granddaughter, (daughter of Raoul II) Amice, married Robert de Beaumont, 2nd Earl of Leicester.
+Emma's granddaughter Amice, the daughter of her son Raoul II, married Robert de Beaumont, 2nd Earl of Leicester.